d2d-weizhi/focus-flow/README.md

 - When deploying to Vercel, there were linting issues.
 Current workaround is to use the commenting statement `// eslint-disable-next-line  @typescript-eslint/no-explicit-any`.
 - Note: Only use it when we know the exact types that we're trying to pass.

+### 20th, Sun

+#### Part One: Implementing Circular Progress Bar Animation

+**Key Learnings:**

+- Decided to externalize the Circular Progress Bar as a distinct component because this would be inline with reusability best practice.
+- For simpler animations, it is more performant to use CSS animation.
+- Took a few tries before we could figure out the correct way to calculate the value for animating the progress bar in a counterclockwise direction.
+- Added a single level ternary operation for feeding the total focus/break time to the component.
+- **TODO:** I will need to set up another test for making sure that the circular progress bar is working and behaving correctly (i.e. when switching between focus and break time periods).

+**Challenges & Solutions:**

+1. Initial `strokeDashoffset` Calculation:
+  **Problem:** The first calculation was inverting the progress.
+  **Solution:** Inverted the percentage calculation to `100 - (timeLeft / totalTime) * 100`

+1. Progress Bar Starting Empty:
+  **Problem:** The progress bar was completely empty at the beginning of a time period.
+  **Solution:**  Gemini, the AI tool's answers were not 100% wrong, they were mostly half right.
+The answers were spread out across a few of the responses, so I used a manual output/desired results to test and work backwards.
+Found the proper solution: `const strokeDashoffset = (283 * progressPercent) / 100;`

+3. Incorrect `totalTime` Unit:
+  **Problem:** The `totalTime` prop was being passed in minutes, not seconds.
+  **Solution:** Converted focusTime to seconds within the `CircularProgressBar` component:  `totalTime={activePeriod === "focus" ? focusTime * 60 : calcBreakTime(focusTime)}`

+#### Part Two: Circular Progress Bar + Time Period Cycles Indicator

+- We picked a good secondary colour, `#F59E0B` to signify our "break time" period.
+- Named the secondary colour as "Spiced Honey".
+- To simplify and prevent potential error when it comes to calculating the time period in seconds, I have renamed and added `breakTimeInSec(focusTime)` and `focusTimeInSec(focusTime)` functions.

 ## Features

 - App will start with an off-white background.
 Unlike the KendoReact default theme's